 It takes a certain level of ambition and competence to lead a school or corporation, which is fodder for best practices, blueprints, and direct connections for professional success.

 If you consistently communicate with these individuals, a certain level of rapport and trust is developed.
-Mainly, they are flattered to assist when you show that you are utilizing the provided advice and information.
+They are flattered to assist when you show that you are utilizing the advice and information.

 It is essential to demonstrate gratefulness while remaining independent.
 These informal coaches and mentors are there to fill in the gaps in your knowledge, not carry you through life.